-If you use our ISAT Check and Send service, we can give you a letter explaining that your documents are with the Home Office.
+If you use our Tier 4 Extension Service, we can give you a letter explaining that your documents are with the Home Office.
 This letter is not a substitute for your documents or a 'right to rent' check.

 Help for landlords in Bath

 If you're a landlord, you will need to confirm all your tenants can legally rent your property.

 The Student Immigration Service can answer your questions about renting to our students and help with their documentation.